 The result is an impressive locale like no other, and Lo Romero golf course has enjoyed an enduring programme of continuous improvements under the expert guidance of club President Pedro Jiminéz, whose focus has always been to highlight the social elements of the sport and the friendships, partnerships, and cultural exchanges developed through the team spirit of the game.

-Earlier this month we revealed the five majestic golf courses that pepper the Orihuela Costa landscape with rich expansive areas of verdant flora, each of them an oasis of natural serenity that offers an alternative to the crowded bustle associated with the busy coastline at this time of year.
+It is one of five majestic golf courses that pepper the Orihuela Costa landscape with rich expansive areas of verdant flora, each of them an oasis of natural serenity that offers an alternative to the crowded bustle associated with the busy coastline at this time of year.

 The natural watercourses, meandering paths, surrounding hills, flora and fauna all contribute to an ultimately beautiful course that’s popular with players and visitors all year round – in and out of season.

-Each hole offers something different to challenge the golfer, from dog-leg’s to well defined slopes, and strategically placed flanking bunkers that require accuracy and precision driving with birdie opportunities on most holes.
+Each hole offers something different to challenge the golfer, from dog-legs to well-defined slopes, and strategically placed flanking bunkers that require accuracy and precision driving with birdie opportunities on most holes.